neel-makhecha/Catty/SensorDocumentation.md

 # Bonus

 General advice for whoever is reading this: pay attention in math classes!
-You never know when a math function will help you sort things out. ;)
+You never know when a math function will help you sort things out. :wink: